RayHightower/RayHightower.com/_posts/2017-02-15-animated-graphics-in-ruby.markdown

 ### SDL, Installed via Homebrew

-If you use macOS, some of the dependencies are easier to install via [Homebrew](/blog/2014/02/12/homebrew-fundamentals/).
+For macOS users, some of the dependencies are easier to install via [Homebrew](/blog/2014/02/12/homebrew-fundamentals/).
 Start with [Simple DirectMedia Layer (SDL)](https://www.libsdl.org/), which is is responsible for displaying graphics for this snippet.

 ~~~ bash